google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 Fixes:
 - Now recognizes following kind of urls as audio clips: 'mp3:audiostreamname' (ulrs with mp3 prefix and no extension)
 - Now ignores the duration from metadata if we already got one.
 Fix required for pseudostreaming
+- Fix to reuse buffered data when replaying a clip

 3.2.1
 ---------